 My first attempt to ride a horse was particularly inauspicious.
 I had a pair of Paul's jeans on, which didn't fit properly, and I stood on an old box trying to get on the back of the wretched animal.
-I was the laughing stock, as usual, but I eventually got on and developed a new love.
+I was a laughingstock, as usual, but I eventually got on and developed a new love.